The Last Shadow Puppets: Stage personas and relationship

 The band outfits are usually designed by Kane and Ray Brown.
-Turner commented on their change in appearance from their first album to the second saying "We've gone from The Beatles to The Fast And The Furious".
+Turner commented on their change in appearance from their first album to the second saying "We've gone from the Beatles to the Fast and the Furious".
 When asked about the way the band presents itself on stage Kane said: "...We're just sort of having fun in those characters but we're very much serious, its not like we're taking the piss, its just like why not be a bit flamboyant if you've got it in you, you know?
 The bands are so boring now days, you know, if someone wants to be a bit extravagant then I don't see why not.
 The bands I love were more extravagant and extreme than we are.
 If everyone wants to stay square then they can stay square."
 Turner felt similarly, "I've had the phase where I enjoyed being part of a 'well-oiled machine' and I'm currently subscribing to the notion that the most unpredictable or unlikely moments are probably the most entertaining."
+Adding that "For me the idea of a flamboyant performance came later," as opposed to Kane, whom he described as "a bloody natural".
 He also, felt the band allowed him to perform differently than with the Arctic Monkeys, as Kane singing with him gave him "somewhere to hide".
 In a review for a show of their 2016 tour, Colm O'Regan of Hot Press said: "Like a pair of teenagers egging each other on, Turner and Kane are the most infatuated frontmen since Pete Doherty and Carl Barât.
 Large portions of their singing, dancing, playing and general tomfoolery are aimed not at the audience, but at each other."